-NHGRI pays special attention to the support of new investigators by: (1) funding applications that might have a priority score beyond the range of applications from established investigators; (2) not reducing council-recommended budgets beyond what is required by the NIH fiscal year grants policy; and (3) supporting new investigators for four or five years, if requested, unless specific circumstances require otherwise.
-By contrast, most grants funded by NHGRI are for three years in order to give NHGRI the flexibility to fund unanticipated and new ideas
+NHGRI is highly supportive of NIH's most recent initiative to encourage the support of new investigators in the early stages of their careers (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-08-121.html).
+To facilitate the implementation of this NIH-wide policy, NHGRI is very flexible in the support of early stage investigators (ESIs) by: (1) funding applications that might have a priority score beyond the range of applications from established investigators; (2) not reducing council-recommended budgets beyond what is required by the NIH fiscal year grants policy; (3) supporting new investigators for four or five years, if requested, unless specific circumstances require otherwise; (4) supporting early stage investigators who are applying for their first competitive renewal; and (5) encouraging the use of the Pathway to Independence Awards to support postdoctoral fellows preparing for a career in academia.
+By contrast, most grants to established investigators awarded by NHGRI are for three years in order to give NHGRI the flexibility to fund unanticipated and new ideas in the rapidly developing field of genomics.

-Beyond these practices, NHGRI staff is aware that the early career years and career transitions are fraught with uncertainties, so we make special efforts to work with trainees and new investigators.
-Our contact with potentially new applicants begins with postdoctoral fellows and career development awardees.
-In the initial phases of the fellowship or career award, NHGRI staff discusses the importance of obtaining strong mentorship, learning from peer relationships and generating quality publications.
+Beyond these policies, NHGRI staff is aware that the early career years and career transitions are fraught with uncertainties, so we make special efforts to work with trainees and young investigators.
+Our contact with potential new investigators begins with postdoctoral fellows and career development awardees.
+In the initial phases of the fellowship or career award, NHGRI staff discusses with fellows and awardees the importance of obtaining strong mentorship, learning from peer relationships and generating quality publications.
 During the last year of the award, staff counsels fellows and awardees about the various options for furthering their research careers, whether through a career development award or an investigator-initiated grant.
-In addition, staff is always available to answer questions about program priorities, how to prepare a meritorious grant application, how the peer review process works, and how to work within the NIH system.
+In addition, staff is always available to answer their questions about program priorities, how to prepare a meritorious grant application, how the peer review process works, and how to work within the NIH system.

-Research Project and Center Grants in FY 2008
+Research Project and Center Grants